luxonis/depthai-docs-website/source/pages/faq.rst

 2. Enable Extended Disparity.

-In Gen2, Extended Disparity is supported, which extends the disparity search to 192 pixels from the standard 96 pixels, thereby 1/2-ing the minimum depth, so making the minimum depth for OAK-D-PCBA/OAK-D 35cm for 1280x800 resolution and around 19.6cm (limited by the focal distance of the grayscale cameras) for 640x400 resolution.
+In Gen2, Extended Disparity is supported, which extends the disparity search to 192 pixels from the standard 96 pixels, thereby 1/2-ing the minimum depth, so making the minimum depth for OAK-D 35cm for 1280x800 resolution and around 19.6cm (limited by the focal distance of the grayscale cameras) for 640x400 resolution.

 See `these examples <https://github.com/luxonis/depthai-experiments/tree/master/gen2-camera-demo#real-time-depth-from-depthai-stereo-pair>`__ for how to enable Extended Disparity.